kinow/autosubmit/docs/source/introduction.rst

 Autosubmit is now available via PyPi package under the terms of GNU General Public License.

+Moreover, Autosubmit has a user-friendly, web based, and fresh GUI

 Get involved or contact us: